This entry is organized by the branches of government.

 Legislation: Pennsylvania's statutory code is published as Purdon's Pennsylvania Statutes Annotated (West), which contains both the official Consolidated Statutes and an unofficial-but-widely-used codification of the other Pennsylvania laws in force.
 West posts a free unannotated edition of Purdon's, and the annotated edition is available on Westlaw.

-The General Assembly posts the Consolidated Statutes, and the Pennsylvania Legislative Reference Bureau posts session laws back to 1682.
-Session laws are available back to 1776 in he Digital Session Laws collection on
+The General Assembly posts the Consolidated Statutes and Bills and Amendments.
+The Pennsylvania Legislative Reference Bureau posts session laws free from 1682 to 1809 and 1963 to 2009.
+Session laws are available back to 1776 in the Digital Session Laws collection on

 Current laws and bill status reports are posted on the General Assembly's Session Information page.
 Call the Pennsylvania Reference Bureau for questions about recent legislation (717-782-2342).
 See also the section on "Legislative History," below.

 Legislative History: The Jenkins Memorial Library compiles legislative histories for Pennsylvania bills.
-Pre-compiled histories are available for members on the Jenkins Web site; non-members can see a list and then call to order copies (www.jenkinslaw.org/collection/pa-leghist.php).
+Pre-compiled histories are available for members on the Jenkins web site; non-members can call to order copies.
 You can also call Jenkins to have a new legislative history compiled at your request (215-574-7909).
 Alternatively, Jenkins post information on how you can compile a Pennsylvania legislative history yourself.

 III.
 Executive Branch